1,166 ACRES PLANTED (471 HECTARES)

 1,132 ACRES PLANTED (458 HECTARES)

 Gewürztraminer is another Alsatian variety that grows well in BC.
 The variety has been planted in the province for many years and continues to slowly gain popularity.
-From 2006 to 2014, plantings increased by 61%.
+Between 2006 and 2014 plantings increased by 61%.
 Known for generating wines with intense aromatics and fruitiness, BC with its unique climate, is an ideal location for producing such a pronounced floral variety.
 Ripening to high alcohol levels, often around 14%, the variety can lose acidity quickly and become a touch flabby.
-However, this is rarely an issue due to the natural high acidity that remains from the cool nights in BC.
+In BC, the natural high acidity that remains from the cool nights means this is rarely an issue.
 The wines typically show aromas of lychee, rose petal and ripe stone fruit, often with a touch of sweetness.

-Riesling was one of the first Vitis vinifera varietals planted in BC, but it took a while for it to be taken seriously.
-BC Riesling is increasingly building a top-quality reputation.
+Riesling has always been present in BC but it took a while for it to be taken seriously and the wines are increasingly building a top-quality reputation.
 From 2006 to 2014, plantings of Riesling grew by 86%.
-BC Riesling can be both the soft, fruity, off-dry style or, more often, a dry, high acid, intense apple, lime and mineral flavoured style that has received international attention.
+BC Riesling can be both the soft, fruity, off-dry style or, increasingly, a dry, high acid, intense apple, lime and mineral flavoured style that has received international attention.
 A few producers are also making sweeter, low-alcohol German Kabinett-style wines.
 Many of the Riesling wines have a great ability to age and some have been cellared for more than a decade.

 Once one of the most planted white grapes in BC, Pinot Blanc has failed to find widespread popularity and acreage has decline.
 BC Pinot Blanc generally has fresh acid, a medium body and characteristic apple peel flavours, and can make for some great value, characterful wines.